 Please protect the Pacific Northwest from invasive species by getting your firewood at the campground, or close to it.
 Firewood can carry insects and diseases that threaten the health of our western forests.
 You can make a difference.
 For more information, visit dontmovefirewood.org.

-The Friends of Old Fort Stevens sell firewood within the campground and will deliver campfire wood directly to your site!
-Proceeds help preserve the park's historic area.
+The Friends of Old Fort Stevens sell firewood within the campground.
+Proceeds help preserve and interpret the park's historic area.

 Vehicles are allowed on the ocean shore from Gearhart to the South Jetty of the Columbia River.
 They are prohibided on the beach south of the 10th Street beach access in Gearhart, and from the Peter Iredale beach access to the South Jetty from noon-midnight May 1-September 15.
 Only "street legal" vehicles are allowed on the beach, no motorcycles or off-highway vechicles.
 Four-wheel drive is strongly recommended.
 Vehicle access points are located at Fort Stevens near the Peter Iredale Beach, Sunset Beach, Del Rey Beach, and in Gearhart at 10th Street.

-There are three locations in Fort Stevens State Park that require a Day-Use pass ($5.00 per vehicle).
+There are three locations in Fort Stevens State Park that require a day-use parking permit ($5 per vehicle).
 They are the North and South parking areas of Coffenbury Lake and the Historic Area located at the north end of the park, along the Columbia River.

 Self-serve kiosks are located at each of these three locations.
-Day-Use passes are also sold at the Information Center (Museum) located in the Historic Area and at the Ranger Station located in the campground.
+Day-use parking permits are also sold at the Visitor Center (Museum) located in the Historic Area and at the Ranger Station located in the campground.

-The following are also accepted passes that allow you to utilze the three areas noted above; current Oregon State Parks Annual Pass, valid campsite permit or reservation confirmation, valid Day-Use pass from any Oregon State Park, or a Pacific Coast Passport.
+The following are also accepted permits that allow you to park in the three areas noted above; current Oregon State Parks 12- or 24 month parking permit, valid campsite permit or reservation confirmation, valid day-use parking permit from any Oregon State Park, OPRD Veterans Pass, or a Pacific Coast Passport.

-A valid pass is required for any licensed motor vehicle.
-The pass does not validate a parking space, rather the vehicle.
+A valid parking permit is required for any licensed motor vehicle.
+The permit validates a vehicle, not parking space.
 Example: Multiple motorcylces cannot share a parking space under one pass.

 The park's land was acquired between 1955 and 1974.
 Close to 790 acres were given to the state by Clatsop County between 1955 and 1960.
 Other lands were acquired by gifts, leases, and purchases from the county, local school district, U.S. Army Corps of Engineers, and a private landowner.
 The original earthen fort, completed in 1865 to protect the mouth of the Columbia River from Confederate gun boats and the British Navy during the Civil War, was named for Union Army Major General Isaac I. Stevens, first territorial governor of Washington, who died in 1862 at the Battle of Chantilly.
 The post later served as Oregon's only coastal defense fort during the Spanish-American War, World War I, and World War II.
 The fort has the distinction of being the only military fort in the United States to be fired upon by an enemy during time of war since the War of 1812, when it was attacked by a Japanese submarine on June 21, 1942.